martinrotter/textosaurus-plugin-spellcheck/README.md

 # textosaurus-plugin-spellcheck
-Plugin with spell-checking functionality for Textosaurus.
+Plugin with Hunspell-based spell-checking functionality for Textosaurus.